 If you plan on learning to stop on your longboard by sliding, it’s absolutely essential you wear a helmet (Amazon).
 You’ll also need slide gloves – can’t do a Coleman slide without wearing a pucked glove on your pivoting hand.
 Knee pads (Amazon) and elbow pads are also recommended, they will give you extra confidence for attempting things at speed.

-As for your longboard, you’ll be able to learn to stop slide much faster if you have the right kind of trucks and wheels.
-Sliding will come easier with loose trucks and soft bushings, and harder, smaller, round lipped wheels that offer less resistance when you push your board sideways.
-Grippy, square lipped cruising wheels are harder to kick out.
+As for your longboard, you’ll be able to learn to stop sliding much faster if you have the right kind of trucks and wheels.
+Sliding will come easier with loose trucks and soft bushings, and harder, smaller, round-lipped wheels that offer less resistance when you push your board sideways.
+Grippy, square-lipped cruising wheels are harder to kick out.

-Learning how to stop on your longboard ranges from basic to advanced techniques, depending on your riding speed, the kind of environment and incline you’re skating in, as well as your riding style and longboard type.
+Learning how to slow down and stop on your longboard ranges from basic to advanced techniques, depending on your riding speed, the kind of environment and incline you’re skating in, as well as your riding style and longboard type.